Editor's note: Read more stories like Hope's in our interactive annual report!

 "I want to be a vet.
 Without Gillette, if there was an animal that I needed to help, I couldn’t carry it because my back would be really bendy.” - Hope Youngquist

 “Hope has always been a woman unto herself,” says her dad, Kevin Youngquist.
 “She’s not one to back down from a challenge or a task when she can very well do it on her own.”

-Hope’s independent streak began seven years ago.
+Hope’s independent streak began eight years ago.
 With a C-section scheduled on her dad's birthday, January 18, Hope had other plans.
 She entered the world one week prior on January 10—her mom, MariAnne’s, birthday.

 “That was the start of a fiery girl called Hope,” says Kevin.

 Kevin also describes the day of Hope’s birth as surreal; a flood of emotions.
 She’s the family’s second child, but the first to be born with multiple pterygium syndrome—a genetic condition she shares with Kevin.

 “I saw a beautiful baby who happens to share my same medical condition,” Kevin says, reflecting back on that day.
 “All my life's experiences up to that point—navigating physical differences, overcoming labels and stereotypes, or working to be a proactive part of the greater good—I knew she would cross those same hurdles and build those same bridges in her own way.
 It was a very humbling experience.”